Quick Answer

 - Los Angeles logistics — Long waitlists, traffic, and limited availability make families reluctant to start the process.

-The result: families often move a parent into assisted living first, then face a second, more disruptive move to memory care months later — when the transition is harder on everyone.
+The result: families often move a parent into assisted living first, then face a second, more disruptive move to memory care months later.
+This is a classic example of waiting too long for assisted living, and the transition becomes much harder on everyone.

 We help Los Angeles families find available care options within 24–48 hours.